FlorianLudwig/pdk8s/README.md

 * Python knowledge

-### Installation via pypi
+### Installation via PyPi

-pdk8s is available on pypi, you can install it with your preferred python package manage, `pip`, `pipenv`, etc:
+pdk8s is available on PyPi, you can install it with your preferred python package manage, `pip`, `pipenv`, etc:

 ```
 pip install pdk8s